Mental Health Awareness Training

 We’re extremely passionate about helping businesses create an environment where everyone feels safe to talk openly about their mental health.
 We equip and empower employees with the knowledge they need to recognise signs of mental health conditions in themselves or others, and make positive changes in both their personal and professional lives.

-Our experienced trainers use a variety of proven evidence-based methods including Cognitive Behavioural Therapy (CBT), Mindfulness-Based Stress Reduction (MBSR) and Acceptance Commitment Therapy (ACT).
+Our experienced mental health awareness trainers use a variety of proven evidence-based methods including Cognitive Behavioural Therapy (CBT), Mindfulness-Based Stress Reduction (MBSR) and Acceptance Commitment Therapy (ACT).
 We also incorporate creative tools such as art therapy exercises and role-playing into our sessions where appropriate.
 All our courses are tailored to the needs of each individual client, allowing us to deliver relevant content that can be quickly acted upon by participants.